-Twenty-five years ago today on January 22, 1992, STS-42 carried the first International Microgravity Laboratory [IML-1], dozens of experiments, and seven space shuttle crew members into space.
+Twenty-seven years ago tomorrow on January 22, 1992, STS-42 carried the first International Microgravity Laboratory [IML-1], dozens of experiments, and seven space shuttle crew members into orbit.
 Over 200 scientists from 13 countries contributed to the crew’s onboard research tasks in the physical and life sciences.

 In the shuttle Discovery’s payload bay, the crew worked in two 12-hour shifts to run IML-1 science every hour of the day.
 Some experiments studied the growth patterns of plants, their mechanisms for sensing gravity and light within a microgravity environment.
 Others attempted to assess the effects of ionized-particle radiation on development of biological systems.
 Plants were located in plant cubes of various constructions to allow different forms of light to enter and to facilitate different sampling access.
 Around-the-clock physiology studies examined some of the adaptations to microgravity exhibited in the human nervous system as well as microgravity effects on other life forms that included shrimp eggs and bacteria.
 There were experiments on the heating of fluids and the processing of various substances to produce crystal growth without gravity.

 One of IML-1’s international astronauts, Canadian physician and neuro-ophthalmologist Dr. Roberta Lynn Bondar, became the world’s first neurologist in space.
 As a payload specialist, she helped conduct research into microgravity effects on blood flow in the brain and human orientation.